 What was the OLP technology looking like in early 80’s.
 CAD models were mostly of wire frame (e.g. Calma CAD), computers were huge UNIX machines (HP, IBM, Silicon Graphics) and OLP software itself was based of wire frame models.
 Machines were also slow and software really hard to use.
 Real-time collision detection was out of scope.
 Industrial robots on the other hand were not well suited for offline programming: they typically had only five axis which made the programming and simulation offline even harder.

-Early adopters in industry were big automotive OEMs, like GM and Ford and aerospace industry, like McDonnell Douglas and Northrop Grumman.
-In Nordics the first pioneers were Tampella (Valmet), Bronto Skylift (Federal Signal company), Valmet Automotive, Volvo Aero, Volvo CAR and SAAB.
+Early adopters in the industry were big automotive OEMs, like GM and Ford and aerospace industry, like McDonnell Douglas and Northrop Grumman.
+In the Nordics the first pioneers were Tampella (Valmet), Bronto Skylift (Morita Corporation), Valmet Automotive, Volvo Aero, Volvo CAR and SAAB.
 The software was used for arc welding, sealing car bodies, spot welding and coating.

 Today we can really talk about ‘CIM’.
 OLP software is available with reasonably low prices and almost all robot vendors have their own software.
 All manufacturing companies are using 3D CAD.
 There are various so called generic OLP software brands which can be used with different robot brands.
 Some software are very powerful when utilizing CAD geometry and topology.
 In early days offline programming a body frame of a harvester could easily take 40-60 hours depending on the software.
 Now when using the most advanced software the same job could take two to four hours with all reachability studies and collision detection included.